-Ask your doctor how to examine your skin regularly for any changes and see 'How to check your skin' below.
+Ask your doctor how to examine your skin regularly for any changes and see 'Checking for skin caner'.

 Sunspots (solar keratoses)

-Red, flat, scaly spots on the skin that feel rough are called sunspots (solar or actinic keratoses).
+These appear as red, flat, scaly spots on the skin that feel rough, and are called solar or actinic keratoses.
 They usually occur in people over 40 on areas of skin frequently exposed to the sun, such as the head, neck, hands, forearms and legs.
 Rarely, sunspots develop into SCC.

 Australia has one of the highest rates of skin cancer in the world.
-About two in three Australians will be diagnosed with some form of skin cancer before the age of 70.
-Skin cancer is the most common cancer diagnosed in Australia.
+At least two in three Australians will be diagnosed with some form of skin cancer before the age of 70.
+Skin cancer accounts for the largest number of cancers diagnosed in Australia, with over 970,000 cases treated every year.

-Almost 770,000 new cases of BCC and SCC are treated each year.
-BCC can develop in young people, but it is most common in people over 40.
-SCC occurs mostly in people over 50.
+Basal cell carcinomas can develop in young people, but they are most common in people over 40 and squamous cell carcinomas occurs mostly in people over 50.

-More than 12,000 cases of melanoma are diagnosed each year, with the highest incidence in people over 40, especially men.
-It is the most commonly diagnosed cancer in people aged 15–29.
+More than 14,000 cases of melanoma are diagnosed each year, with the highest incidence in people over 40, especially men.
+Melanoma also affects younger people and is the most common cancer in young Australians aged 12–24.

 Anyone can develop skin cancer.
 However, the risk is higher in people who have: